 Perforations in proximal arteries require treatments that will both resolve the perforation and preserve antegrade flow.
 Blocking antegrade flow can sometimes solve more distal perforations.
 The most practical way to treat perforation in previously occluded arteries is to reocclude the artery.
 Perforations involving bifurcations are much more difficult to solve, because it may be necessary to stop bleeding in 2 branches while preserving flow to both branches.
 Occluding flow is the best way to solve perforations of small branches.

-Perforations caused by balloons are relatively easy to ...
+Perforations caused by balloons are relatively easy to solve, ...